DanielSaromo/PyDuinoBridge/README.md

-# PyDuino_Bridge
+# PyDuinoBridge
 Library for bidirectional communication between Python and Arduino.

 ## Instalation

-You need to install `pyduino_bridge` in both Arduino IDE and Python.
+You need to install `pyduinobridge` in both Arduino IDE and Python.